 The gorgeous style of Nijo castle, the world heritage is surrounded by green space and cherry, plum, maple, ginkgo trees lined along walking paths.

-Nijo Castle was built in 1603 as the Kyoto residence by Tokugawa Ieyasu, the first shogun of the Edo period which ruled Japan from the beginning of the 17th century.
+Nijo Castle was built in 1603 as the Kyoto residence of Tokugawa Ieyasu, the first shogun of the Edo period, which ruled Japan from the early 17th century.

-His grandson Iemitsu completed the castle’s palace 23 years later.
-However, the donjon was destroyed by fire caused by lightning in 1750.
-After Tokugawa fell in 1867, Nijo Castle was used as an imperial palace for a while, and was donated to the city and opened up to the public as a historic site.
-The outer works of the castle are designated as a National Treasure.
+His grandson, Iemitsu, completed the castle’s palace 23 years later.
+However, the donjon was destroyed by a lightning-caused fire in 1750.
+After the fall of the Tokugawa shogunate in 1867, Nijo Castle served briefly as an imperial palace before being donated to the city and opened to the public as a historic site.
+The outer structures of the castle are designated as a National Treasure.

-The castle ground is huge, about 500 m east to west and about 400 m north to south and are surrounded by stone walls and moats.
-Nijo Castle can be divided into three areas, the Honmaru, the Ninomaru, and gardens.
-Visitors can enter the castle grounds through a large gate in the east.
+The castle grounds span a vast area of about 500 meters east to west and 400 meters north to south, surrounded by stone walls and moats.
+Nijo Castle is divided into three main areas: the Honmaru, the Ninomaru, and the gardens.
+Visitors can enter the grounds through a large gate on the east side.

 The Ninomaru Palace

 The Ninomaru Palace served as the residence of the shogun during his visits to Kyoto.
-Surviving in its original state, the palace consists of multiple buildings connected by corridors.
-The palace’s rooms are covered with tatami mats, elegantly decorated ceilings and beautifully painted sliding doors.
+Preserved in its original state, the palace comprises several buildings connected by corridors.
+Inside, the rooms are adorned with tatami mats, intricately painted sliding doors, and elegantly decorated ceilings, showcasing the artistry of the period.

 The Ninomaru Garden

-The Ninomaru Garden, a traditional Japanese landscape garden with a large pond, stones and pine trees extends outside of the palace.
+The Ninomaru Garden, a traditional Japanese landscape garden featuring a large pond, stones, and pine trees, extends beyond the palace, offering a serene and picturesque setting.

 The Honmaru Palace

-The Honmaru was a second palace complex and a five story donjon.
-Unfortunately The donjon was never rebuilt after the fire in the 18th century.
-After Tokugawa fell in 1867, The Honmaru was used for an imperial palace for a while, and it remains today as the Honmaru palace.
+The Honmaru was the second palace complex at Nijo Castle and housed a five-story donjon.
+Unfortunately, the donjon was never rebuilt after it was destroyed by fire in the 18th century.
+After the fall of the Tokugawa shogunate in 1867, the Honmaru served briefly as an imperial palace and remains today as the Honmaru Palace.

 The Honmaru Palace is not regularly open to the public.
-Visitors may walk around the gardens and climb up the foundation stone of the former donjon, which gives you views over the castle grounds.
+However, visitors can explore the surrounding gardens and climb to the foundation stones of the former donjon, where they can enjoy panoramic views of the castle grounds.

-The Honmaru and Ninomaru are surrounded by green space and tree lined along walking paths, including about 400 late blooming cherry trees and a plum orchard.
-In the late November, maple, ginkgo and other trees offer brilliant autumn colors.
+Both the Honmaru and Ninomaru are surrounded by lush green spaces and tree-lined walking paths, featuring about 400 late-blooming cherry trees and a plum orchard.
+In late November, the area is transformed with brilliant autumn colors from maple, ginkgo, and other trees.

 Address : 541 Nijojocho, Nakagyo Ward, Kyoto, 604-8301